VISION & VALUES

 Father: We affirm that the Father is the first person of the Trinity and the source of all that God is and does.
 From Him the Son is eternally begotten and from Them the Spirit eternally proceeds.
 He is the designer of creation, the speaker of revelation, the author of redemption, the sovereign authority of history, and the source of all knowledge.
 (John 1:14; 3:16; 14:28; 16:28; Ephesians 4:6)

-Jesus: We affirm the deity of our Lord and Savior, Jesus Christ, who was born of the Virgin Mary though a miracle of the Holy Spirit and is therefore both human and divine; He is one indivisible person with two natures – wholly God and wholly man.
-He lived a sinless life, preformed miracles, died an atoning death on the cross, and was resurrected – having appeared to many after his death – after which He ascended into heaven and is now seated at the right hand of the Father.
+Jesus: We affirm the deity of our Lord and Savior, Jesus Christ, who was born of the Virgin Mary through a miracle of the Holy Spirit and is therefore both human and divine; He is one indivisible person with two natures – wholly God and wholly man.
+He lived a sinless life, performed miracles, died an atoning death on the cross, and was resurrected – having appeared to many after his death – after which He ascended into heaven and is now seated at the right hand of the Father.
 He will come again in power and glory.
 (Matthew 24:36; John 1:1-14; Acts1:1-3; Philippians 3:20; Colossians 2:9-15; 1 Corinthians 12:18; 1 Thessalonians 4:16-17; Hebrews 1:3; Revelation 1:7-8; 22:12-13)

 The Holy Spirit: We affirm the deity and present ministry of the Holy Spirit by whose indwelling the Christian is enabled to live a Godly life.
 He came forth from the Father and Son to convict the world of sin, of righteousness, and of judgment, and to regenerate, sanctify, comfort, and seal those who believe in Jesus Christ, and to empower them to use spiritual gifts for the carrying out of the work of the Lord Jesus Christ.
 (2 Corinthians 5:17; Acts 2:4; 1 Corinthians 12:7-11)